 - large but quiet budget to moderate accommodations near the train station.
 The private rooms are very nice and there are dorm beds available, too.

-Where to Stay in Rome has top lodging choices from budget to luxury in all parts of Rome including the historic center and near Termini Station.
+See Where to Stay in Rome for top-rated lodging choices from budget to luxury in all parts of the city including the historic center and near Termini Station.

 Rome has a Mediterranean climate.
 It is sometimes unpleasantly hot in the summer.
 Romans will tell you the best weather is to be had in October.
 They even have a word, ottobrata